Essays

 • Follow-up questions—at least one for each respondent.
 Write these down, because you will want to be able to refer to them in your paper and you need to know exactly what you asked.

 Your paper should present an analysis of how your subjects responded to the media experience of the video game built on class concepts.
 Which concepts from the perspectives on the effects of media best explain the reactions of your subjects?
-Cite lecture materials and course readings to support your argument.
-To hide their identities, use pseudonyms (fake names) for each of your subjects.
+Cite lecture materials and at least 2 course readings or outside sources to support your argument.
+To hide your subjects' identities, use a pseudonym (fake names) for each.

 Recommendations for structuring your essay: